 First Minister urged to cut self-isolation duration

-The Deputy First Minister John Swinney said the Scottish Government was considering the change.
+Deputy First Minister John Swinney said the Scottish Government is considering the change.

 Nicola Sturgeon has been urged to cut the length of time required for self-isolation in Scotland.

-Deputy First Minister John Swinney said on Tuesday the government were still “actively considering” the move, but gave no indication of any specific changes – which have been made by Wales and Northern Ireland in the past week.
+Deputy First Minister John Swinney said on Tuesday that the Government is still “actively considering” the move, adding that the First Minister will provide “further details” on Wednesday on the changes – which have been made by Wales and Northern Ireland in the past week.

 “Scotland has the strictest self-isolation rules anywhere in the United Kingdom,” Mr Ross said.